 Czaga: Who was that guy who supported Steve?

 Bachinksy: Oh, yes.
-Stephen Galloway.
-There was Stephen Galloway.
+Steven Galloway.
+There was Steven Galloway.

 Czaga: There was Joseph Boyden.
 Fake-Native Joseph Boyden.

-Bachinksy: Jian Ghomeshi, Joseph Boyden, Stephen Galloway, David McGimpsey.
+Bachinksy: Jian Ghomeshi, Joseph Boyden, Steven Galloway, David McGimpsey.

 Czaga: David McGimspey—that was hard to take.